kubernetes/enhancements/keps/sig-cli/2953-kustomize-plugin-graduation/README.md

 *KRM*: [Kubernetes Resource Model](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/architecture/resource-management.md)

-*Plugin*: User-authored generator, transformer or validator (refers to both the "provider" program that implements it and the "config" YAML required to use it).
+*Plugin*: User-authored generator, transformer or validator (refers to both the program that implements it and the "config" YAML required to use it).

 *Plugin provider*: The program that implements the plugin (e.g. container, script, Go program).
 Analogous to the controller for a custom resource.

+*Plugin runtime*: The substrate upon which the plugin provider must be executed.
+Supported runtimes include container and exec.

 *Plugin config*: The KRM-style YAML document that declares the desired state the plugin implements.
 In some plugin styles, it must also specify the plugin provider to execute and the specification to follow in doing so.
 Analogous to a custom resource object.